margiran/nomad-1server-1client/README.md

 terraform init
 ```

-We use our local machine to provision infrastructure we have as code, Terraform needs some binaries in order to interact with the provider API. and by execute `init` command terraform will download needed binaries.
+We use our local machine to provision infrastructure we have as code, Terraform needs some binaries in order to interact with the provider API. by execute `init` command terraform will download needed binaries.
 this is the output of this command:

     Initializing the backend...